MDJoerg/MQBA/README.md

 ## Realtime messaging to WebUI and Websocket Apps

 The internal messaging uses the SICF Service ZMQBA_INT with ABAP Push Channel (APC) Technology and the PCP Protocol.
-You can connect to websocket ws://<yoursaphost>:<yourport>/sap/bc/apc/sap/zmqba_int with a Websocket client like the Chrome plugin [Simple Websocket Client](https://chrome.google.com/webstore/search/simple%20websocket%20client).
+You can connect to websocket ws://yoursaphost:yourport/sap/bc/apc/sap/zmqba_int with a Websocket client like the Chrome plugin [Simple Websocket Client](https://chrome.google.com/webstore/search/simple%20websocket%20client).
+Or use the SAP APC test application http://yoursaphost:yourport/sap/bc/webdynpro/sap/wdr_test_apc_wsp?apc_application=zmqba_int to receive and send messages.

 SAP supports the PCP Protocol with a special javascript library.
 See [SAP Help](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abenpcp.htm) for more information.

 # Project supporters